forestgrape/coronavirus/2_biological/virion_viability.md

   > ##### Extern Decay Factor
   > [Extern decay factors](#external-decay-factors) Influences from the environment are called external decay factors (e.g. UV light, biochemicals)

+* _Factor Induced Decay <-> Self Decay_
+Some decay mechanisms occur just in the presence of an decay-inducing extern factor.
+> ##### Extern Induced Decay
+> Extern induced/extrinsic decay is induced by external factors such as UV light or chemicals.
+Thus this decay mechanisms only occur if the factors are present.

+Life forms always are subject to changes even under optimal conditions.
+Some decay mechanisms depend only on the internal state and no extern factor is necessary.

+> ##### Self Decay
+> Self decay denotes decay depending only on the [internal state](#internal-state) which includes the temperature.

+* Temperature is both an internal state and extern factor i.e. the extern temperature yields the internal temperature.
+* Self decay always takes place except at extremely low temperatures.
+In the presence of extern decay inducing factors, the self decay is often negligible so just the decay caused by extern factors has to be taken into account.

 ### Radiation